Wellbutrin and Alcohol

-- taking Wellbutrin and drinking alcohol is very dangerous.
+- Taking Wellbutrin while taking drinking alcohol is dangerous.

-There are a number of factors that make this combination of drug and alcohol very risky.
-Due to this, the exact consequences will differ for every single person.
+Several factors make this combination of drugs and alcohol very risky.
+Due to this, the exact consequences will differ for each person.

-However, because the worst consequences can result in death, and there is no way in advance to determine the consequences for any individual, all people should avoid drinking while taking Wellbutrin.
+However, because the worst consequences can result in serious illness, and there is no way in advance to determine the implications for any individual, all people should avoid drinking while taking Wellbutrin.

-The primary reason this combination is dangerous is because they are both CNS-active compounds.
-Because both compounds act on the central nervous system, they can each increase the intensity or the effects of the other.
+This combination is primarily dangerous because they are both CNS-active compounds.
+Because both compounds act on the central nervous system, increasing the other’s intensity or effects.

 In layman’s terms, this means that Wellbutrin makes the effects of alcohol more potent and vice versa.

-The effects of alcohol are further increased by the fact Wellbutrin reduces alcohol tolerance.
+- The effects of alcohol increase by the fact Wellbutrin reduces alcohol tolerance.

-Because of this, an individual drinking while taking Wellbutrin will suffer from the effects of alcohol after consuming less alcohol than normal and those effects will be stronger than normal.
+Because of this, individuals drinking while taking Wellbutrin will suffer from the effects of alcohol after consuming less alcohol than usual, and those effects will be stronger than average.

 In addition to heightening the side effects, mixing this drug with alcohol results in another problem because Wellbutrin is an antidepressant and alcohol is a depressant.

-When both compounds are in the system together, they basically cancel each other out.
+When both compounds are in the system together, they cancel each other out.
 As a result, people who mix these are likely to suddenly experience an episode of depression.
-In the worst-case scenario this can lead to serious self-harm.
+In the worst-case scenario, this can lead to serious self-harm.

-One of the most serious side effects of Wellbutrin is seizures.
-Doctors who prescribe this drug are usually very careful with dosage in order to minimize the danger of this side effect and definitely don’t prescribe it to people who are already at danger for seizures.
+One of the most severe side effects of Wellbutrin is seizures.
+Therefore, doctors who prescribe this drug are usually cautious with dosage to minimize this side effect and don’t prescribe it to people already in danger of attacks.

-When alcohol is added to the mix, that side effect, like all the others, is heightened.
-This is particularly dangerous because most people taking this drug are not familiar with how to deal with seizures, which means that a sudden seizure can result in serious injury due to lack of familiarity.
+Combining alcohol with Wellbutrin, the side effects increase like all the others.
+In addition, it is hazardous because most people taking this drug are not familiar with dealing with seizures, which means that a sudden episode can result in serious injury due to a lack of familiarity.

-As previously noted, because both compounds increase the strength of each other, it is possible to overdose on Wellbutrin or alcohol, or both at the same time, even if only the prescribed dosage of the drug has been taken and only modest amounts of alcohol have been consumed.
+As previously noted, because both compounds increase the strength of each other, it is possible to overdose on Wellbutrin or alcohol, or both at the same time.
+Even if only on the prescribed dosage and only modest amounts of alcohol have been consumed.